ppy/osu-wiki/wiki/Beatmap_information/en.md

 At the top-left, next to the currently selected `info` tab, is the [beatmap discussion](/wiki/Beatmap_discussion) tab used for [modding](/wiki/Modding) a beatmap.

-The four icons at the top-right shows which [game mode](/wiki/Game_mode) is currently selected.
-The number indicates the total number of [difficulties](/wiki/Beatmap/Difficulty) for each game mode.
-Game modes with no difficulty available will be greyed out.
+The four icons at the top-right show which [game mode](/wiki/Game_mode) is currently selected.
+The number indicates the total number of [difficulties](/wiki/Beatmap/Difficulty) for each game mode, and game modes with no difficulty available will be greyed out.
 Difficulties mapped in [osu!](/wiki/Game_mode/osu!) are automatically available as [converts](/wiki/Beatmap/Converts) in the other game modes.

 ## Difficulty menu